Starting a Charity.

-Our team can help you determine whether a charity is the right vehicle for your needs and whether it meets the public benefit test.
 We will help you determine how to constitute the charity, help you create the charity’s governing document and register it with the Charity Commission, Companies House and HM Revenue & Customs as appropriate.

 Not all charities need to be registered with the Charity Commission but all should have a constitution (usually called a governing document) to regulate their activities.
 In addition, all charities must meet the public benefit test.

 There are currently five different types of governing document that a charity might use:

 A constitution or rules for an unincorporated association.
 This may be appropriate if the organisation does not own valuable assets; it has a membership; and the views of local residents, or other bodies need to be represented through membership, or as users of the facilities.